Menu

 Log in

-About FORUM.
+About President's FORUM.

-FORUM. is a series of monthly convenings in which ACR-GNY President Dr. Nick Pozek invites prominent conflict resolution practitioners and scholars to discuss a broad range of timely topics, including geopolitics, peacebuilding, human rights, and social justice.
+The President's FORUM. is a series of monthly convenings in which ACR-GNY President Dr. Nick Pozek invites prominent conflict resolution practitioners and scholars to discuss a broad range of timely topics, including geopolitics, peacebuilding, human rights, and social justice.
 Past guests and topics have included:

 • Susan Kang, The U.S. Election: Implications for Human Rights, Democracy, and the Rule of Law